Local data in Angular Grid component

 Binding data and performing CRUD actions via Fetch request

-The Syncfusion Grid provides a seamless way to bind data from external sources using Fetch requests, facilitating CRUD (Create, Read, Update, Delete) operations with data retrieved from a server.
-This feature is particularly valuable for sending data to a server for database updates and asynchronously retrieving data without refreshing the entire web page.
+The Syncfusion Angular Grid component provides seamless data binding from external sources using Fetch requests, facilitating CRUD (Create, Read, Update, Delete) operations with server-retrieved data.
+This capability proves valuable for sending data to servers for database updates and asynchronously retrieving data without full page refreshes.

-To achieve data binding and perform CRUD actions using Ajax requests in the Syncfusion Grid, follow these steps:
+To achieve data binding and perform CRUD actions using Fetch requests in the Syncfusion Angular Grid, follow these steps:

-Step 1: Include the Syncfusion Grid in your HTML with necessary configurations:
+Step 1: Include the Syncfusion Angular Grid in the HTML with necessary configurations:

 <div style="padding: 20px 17px 0 0">